About Sarah Anstey

 Nancy is a registered nurse working in Northern Health’s population health team.
 She often imagines a day when no one in northern British Columbia suffers from the harmful effects of tobacco.
 In her time off, she enjoys spending time with her family and friends, especially her two little grandchildren!
 Nancy also enjoys quilting, knitting, crocheting and many other home spun crafts.

 About George Wiens

-George is a team lead for the population health team in the northeast.
-His background is in tobacco reduction.
+Now retired, George was a team lead for the population health team in the northeast with a background in tobacco reduction.
 A long time resident of Dawson Creek, he has a lifelong curiosity about people and their behaviours.
 This interest carried him to UBC and through a degree in psychology.
 George enjoys working with people, gardening with his wife, cycling in the snow-free season, and flying kites in the spring breeze.
 George retired from Northern Health in May 2014.

 Reg is a Regional Tobacco Reduction Coordinator with Northern Health and has his BA in Health Science.
 Previously, he worked as a Recreation Therapist with Mental Health and Addictions Services in Terrace.
 Originally from Revelstoke, Reg enjoys the outdoor activities that Terrace offers, like mountain biking and fishing.
 Reg also likes playing hockey, working out and creative writing.
 He is married and has two sons and believes strongly in a work/life balance as family time is important to him.
-As if Reg wasn’t busy enough, he will earn his bachelor’s degree in Health Sciences this spring.

 About Sandra Wyatt